ibm-cloud-docs/power-iaas/registering-linux.md

 The {{site.data.keyword.powerSysShort}} service supports SUSE Linux&reg; Enterprise Server (SLES) and Red Hat Enterprise Linux (RHEL).
 {: shortdesc}

+The following Linux operating systems are supported on all IBM Power Systems hardware that is used in the {{site.data.keyword.powerSys_notm}} service:

+- Red Hat Enterprise Linux (RHEL): 8.0, and 8.1
+- SUSE Linux Enterprise (SLES): 12 and 15

 ## Registering and subscribing to SLES
 {: #registering-sles}